 The American Kidney Fund and its partners are on the front lines of the fight to prevent kidney disease.

 Chronic kidney disease is the nation’s ninth-leading cause of death.
 An estimated 31 million people in the United States have chronic kidney disease, and millions more are at risk.
 Many of those with the disease don’t know they have it because of its silent nature.

-- In 2010 (the most recent year for which statistics are available) there were nearly 600,000 people with kidney failure in the United States.
-About 415,000 were on dialysis, and nearly 180,000 were living with kidney transplants.
+- In 2011 (the most recent year for which statistics are available) there were 615,000 people with kidney failure in the United States.
+430,000 were on dialysis, and 185,000 were living with kidney transplants.

-- More than 95,000 people are on the waiting list for a kidney transplant.
-The demand far exceeds the number of available donor organs; in 2012, there were 13,750 kidney transplants performed.
+- As of February 2014, nearly 100,000 people are on the waiting list for a kidney transplant.
+The demand far exceeds the number of available donor organs; in 2013, there were 15,400 kidney transplants performed.